Robin-ML/rl-policy-gradient/README.md

 ### Tensorflow versions
-The master branch supports Tensorflow from version 1.4 to 1.14.
-For Tensorflow 2.0 support, please use tf2 branch.
+The master branch supports Tensorflow from version 2.0

 ### PG Algorithms
 * [x] A2C/A3C